MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 -   An internet connection.

-## Install the apps
+## Install the Import Tool

 How you install [!include[pn-import-tool](../includes/pn-import-tool.md)] depends on how your administrator chooses to distribute the app.
 Your admin may have you install the app from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers, from your organization’s private store, through an email link, or another method.

-The following table describes the import tool, and how to install them from the public store.
+The following table describes the Import Tool, and how to install it from the Microsoft Store for Consumers:

 | **App**     | **Device**            | **Use to**                            | **To install from [!include[cc-microsoft](../includes/cc-microsoft.md)] store** |
 |-------------|-----------------------|---------------------------------------------|-------------------------------------|